newatoms/beta/_private/customers/stby/pitches/new-and-exciting-innovations.md

 We can show new exciting innovations in the field and how they relate to existing methods.

-> You give us a subject, we research and write about it.
+> Stanby give us a subject, we research and write about it.

 ## Outcome